aspose-psd-cloud/aspose-psd-cloud-java/README.md

 It gives you an ability to:
 * Upload, download, copy, move and delete files, including versions handling (if you are using Cloud storage that supports this feature - true by default)
 * Create, copy, move and delete folders
-* Copy and move files and folders accross separate storages in scope of a single operation
+* Copy and move files and folders across separate storages in the scope of a single operation
 * Check if certain file, folder or storage exists

-Detalied official documentation can be found at the [following link](https://docs.aspose.cloud/display/psdcloud).
+Detailed official documentation can be found at the [following link](https://docs.aspose.cloud/display/psdcloud).

 ## Getting Started
-1. **Sign Up**.
-Before you begin, you need to sign up for an account on our [Dashboard](https://dashboard.aspose.cloud/) and retrieve your [credentials](https://dashboard.aspose.cloud/#/apps).
 2. **Minimum requirements**.
 This SDK requires [Java 1.6 or later](https://java.com/download/).
-3. **Add Aspose.Imaging Cloud Java SDK to your project**.
+3. **Add Aspose.PSD Cloud Java SDK to your project**.

 Add Aspose Cloud repository to your pom.xml.
 ```xml